The Support Division is made up of the following Units:

 inmates a trade and good work ethics.
 From a modest beginning of one chicken house

-greenhouses, a cattle operation and meat/fish processing, tank-grown tilapia, and
+greenhouses, a pig farming operation and meat/fish processing, tank-grown tilapia, and

 fresh lettuce and vegetables, all to offset skyrocketing food costs for inmates.

-The Food Service Section is composed of Production, Bakery / Diet,
+The Food Services Section is comprised of Production, Bakery / Diet,

-Prep, Food Transportation, Staff Dining, Loading Dock Security, 2nd Warehouse.
+Prep, Food Transportation, Staff Dining, Loading Dock Security, and Warehouse.